Architecture of Wales: Wales Millennium Centre

-Wales Millennium Centre (Canolfan Mileniwm Cymru) is an arts centre located in the Cardiff Bay area of Cardiff, Wales.
+Wales Millennium Centre (Canolfan Mileniwm Cymru) is an arts centre located in the Cardiff Bay area of Cardiff.
 The site covers a total area of 4.7 acre.

 The Centre comprises one large theatre and two smaller halls with shops, bars and restaurants.
 It houses the national orchestra and opera, dance, theatre and literature companies, a total of eight arts organisations in residence.
 It is also home to the Cardiff Bay Visitor Centre.
 The main theatre, the Donald Gordon Theatre, has 1,897 seats, the BBC Hoddinott Hall 350 and the Weston Studio Theatre 250.

 The Senedd

 The Senedd building houses the debating chamber and committee rooms of the Senedd (Welsh Parliament; Senedd Cymru).
 It was completed in 2006.

 The building faces south west over Cardiff Bay, it has a glass façade around the entire building and is dominated by a steel roof and wood ceiling.
 It has three floors, the first and second floors are accessible is to the public and the ground floor is a private area for officials.
 The building was designed to be as open and accessible as possible, the architects, the Richard Rogers Partnership (RRP) said "The building was not to be an insular, closed edifice.
 Rather it would be a transparent envelope, looking outwards to Cardiff Bay and beyond, making visible the inner workings of the Assembly and encouraging public participation in the democratic process."
 The main area in the building is the debating chamber, called the Siambr, including a public viewing gallery.
 Other areas of the building are the Neuadd, which is the main reception area on the first floor and the Oriel on the second floor.
 The three committee rooms and the Cwrt are on the ground floor.